Thailand-EU Voluntary Partnership Agreement

 While FLEGT licensing is an important goal, it is not the end point of a VPA process.
 Governance reforms, legislative and policy reforms, impact monitoring, improvements to the timber legality assurance system and other activities continue.

-Through progress on VPAs, the EU Timber Regulation and dialogues with other important timber markets, including China, the EU and the VPA partner countries are contributing to a growing global movement to address trade in illegal timber and timber products.
-The United States and Australia also prohibit the placing of illegal timber on their markets.
+Through progress on VPAs, the implementation of the EU Timber Regulation and dialogues with other important timber market, including China, the EU and its VPA partner countries are contributing to a growing global movement to stop trade in illegal timber and timber products.
+Australia, the United States and Japan also seek to restrict the placing of illegal timber on their markets.
 The process to achieve FLEGT licences may therefore help VPA partner countries such as Thailand meet the legality requirements of markets beyond the EU.

 The Thailand-EU VPA

 Thailand and the EU are negotiating the terms of the VPA through a cooperative process: both parties share the goal of fostering good forest governance and addressing illegality.

 The VPA process began in September 2013.
 The national VPA deliberations involve representatives of Thai civil society organisations, the private sector, and government ministries and agencies.
 Thai civil society has also met with representatives from Indonesia, Laos and Vietnam to learn about their experiences of VPA processes.

 After a delay caused by political uncertainty in Thailand, the VPA process continued with the first face-to-face negotiations in June 2017.
 A second negotiation took place in July 2018.

 The Ministry of Natural Resources and Environment set up a national negotiation committee, a technical sub-committee and several working groups, the latter including self-selected representatives from civil society and the private sector.